Nürnberger Flugdienst Flight 108: Accident

+At 07:56, witnesses on the ground reported seeing the aircraft descending from the cloud cover in a steep bank before leveling off and then climbing back into the thunderstorm.
+A minute later, the aircraft dived out again before climbing back up.
+Flight 108 then emerged for a third time.
+However, when they attempted to climb back up, they exceeded the Metroliner's structural limits and it broke apart midair.
+The right wing separated from the fuselage and pivoted left, causing the right engine's propellers to slice through the forward fuselage, splitting Flight 108 in half.
+The aircraft then entered an uncontrolled spiral and broke apart further before hitting the ground in several pieces.

 Investigation

-The investigation revealed that the aircraft had been hit by lightning during the approach to Düsseldorf Airport, which disrupted the electrical system and therefore the flight instruments.
+The investigation revealed that the flight was struck by lightning during the approach to Düsseldorf, which disrupted the electrical system and therefore the flight instruments.
 The pilots became disorientated and blindly entered a high speed descent.
 Witnesses on the ground described the plane as coming out of the clouds briefly and entering a climb, which suggested that the crew briefly regained orientation of the aircraft upon seeing the ground.
 However, once it re-entered the clouds the crew likely became disoriented again.
 After almost 2 minutes of "predominantly uncontrolled flight," one of the trailing edge flaps (which could not be retracted without electrical power) failed due to overloading, sending the aircraft into an unrecoverable spiral during which it disintegrated in midair.

+In popular culture

+The crash was featured in S26 E3 of the Canadian documentary series Mayday, also known as Air Crash Investigation, titled "A Perfect Storm."